ascott02/IRTForests/slides.md

   </div>
 </div>

-- Even at 81% accuracy, the extreme animal band anchors the right branch of the "U" while cluttered backgrounds anchor the left.
+- Signal hides in the extremes: hard animal confusions and trivially easy scenes are what still separate trees, while average items contribute little discrimination.

 ---